Code-Institute-Submissions/althea-bookshelf/testing.md

 Summary of the testing result can be found [here](https://github.com/gideongannaban/althea-bookshelf/blob/master/Readme/Images/Responsiveness.JPG).

 #### Browser Compatibility Testing
 Browser testing was done using below browsers to ensure website can be viewed for all users.
-The website is responsive on all browsers except for the IE, the entire sites' margin and spacing was all over the place since IE didn't support the Bootstrap grid.
+The website is responsive on all browsers except for the IE, the adding an image button overlaps in small screen.

 * Chrome
 * Firefox